Tropenbos International

 Tropenbos International is a non-profit based in the Netherlands that supports local, multi-stakeholder interventions on sustainable landscapes in tropical forests.
-They currently have local affiliates in Colombia, Democratic Republic of Congo, Ethiopia, Ghana, Indonesia, Suriname and Viet Nam as well as projects in other countries.
+They currently have local affiliates in Colombia, the Democratic Republic of Congo, Ethiopia, Ghana, Indonesia, Suriname, and, Viet Nam as well as projects in other countries.
 Some work by Tropenbos has been funded by the UN.
 They regularly publish reports making recommendations on how to manage forests and other landscape and conservation issues.